Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 A fistula is a pathological channel that connects a hollow organ and the external environment or two hollow organs.
 Most often appearsfistula after surgery.
 Treatment of this formation is quite long and painful.
 That is why the patient must strictly adhere to the doctor’s instructions.

-The fistula is a hollow neoplasm, which in its appearance resembles a deep wound.
+A fistula is a hollow neoplasm that in appearance resembles a deep wound.
 In accordance with the characteristics of the development of neoplasms, they can be:

-• labial.
-In this case, there is an fusion of fistulas and skin, as well as muscle tissue.
+• Lip-shaped.
+In this case, fusion of fistulas and skin, as well as muscle tissue, is observed.
 Removal of fistulas is carried out using a surgical method.

-• Complete.
-It is characterized by the presence of two exits, which makes it possible to most effectively combat the inflammatory process.
+• Full.
+It is characterized by the presence of two outputs, which provides the opportunity to combat the inflammatory process as effectively as possible.

-• tubular.
-It is a fully formed channel, from which there is a constant discharge of feces, pus and mucus.
+• Tubular.
+It is a fully formed canal from which there is a constant release of feces, pus and mucus.

 • Incomplete.
 The neoplasm is characterized by one exit, the location of which is the abdominal cavity.
-With this type of fistula, pathogenic microflora multiplies, and inflammation also aggravates.
+With this type of fistula, pathogenic microflora multiplies and inflammation worsens.

-About, what is a fistula after surgeryonly the doctor knows.
-After an appropriate diagnosis, a specialist will be able to determine the type of formation, which will positively affect the treatment process.
+About what is a fistula after surgeryonly the doctor knows.
+After carrying out the appropriate diagnostics, the specialist will be able to determine the type of formation, which will have a positive effect on the treatment process.

-Postoperative fistulasmay develop for a variety of reasons.
+Postoperative fistulascan develop for a variety of reasons.
 Most often, pathology is observed against the background of an infectious process that enters the human body through sutures and wounds.
-After a surgical intervention, the human body may reject the thread, which is explained by intolerance to its components.
-Against this background, it appearspostoperative fistula.
+After surgery, the human body can reject the thread, which is explained by intolerance to its components.
+Against this background appearspostoperative fistula.
 The development of neoplasms can be diagnosed in the presence of other provoking factors, which include:

 • Chronic specific infection;